fedora-python/portingguide/source/strings.rst

 trying all alternatives.
 Unlike images, one bytestring can often be successfully decoded using more than one encoding.

+So, never assume an encoding without consulting relevant documentation and/or researching a string's use cases.
+If an encoding for a particular use case is determined, document it.
+For example, a docstring can specify that some argument is “a bytestring holding UTF-8-encoded text data”.

 Some common encodings are: